Namularbre/node_password_manager/README.md

 node gen_key.js
 ````

+7. Do the same with TOKEN_SECRET

-7. Install the dependencies with :
+8. Install the dependencies with :
 ````
 npm i
 ````